-5. Analysis
+5 Analysis

-5.1.
-Opportunities and constraints
+5.1 Opportunities and constraints

-- The light rail and bus network along with the Randwick Health and Education precinct adjacent to the HIA, provide an opportunity for increasing residential densities close to social services and infrastructure. - The commercial uses on High Street in the form of serviced apartments and private health providers support UNSW and Randwick Hospitals campus giving precedent for promoting low impact commercial land uses on High Street. - Blenheim House located on 17 Blenheim Street and completed in January 1848 by Simeon Henry Pearce (later Randwick's first mayor) is one of the most significant heritage listed buildings in Randwick City.
-No changes to development controls are proposed. - To preserve heritage and the pedestrian experience on High Street, building setbacks that preserve public space are of importance. - Writtle Park on Arthur Street is opposite the HIA provides important open space/recreation opportunities close to where people live and work.
+- The light rail and bus network along with the Randwick Health and Education Precinct adjacent to the HIA, provide an opportunity for increasing residential densities close to public transport services and health and educational infrastructure. - The commercial uses on High Street, in the form of serviced apartments and private health providers, support the UNSW and Randwick Hospital Campus, and provide a precedent for encouraging low impact commercial land uses on High Street. - Blenheim House, located on 17 Blenheim Street and completed in January 1848 by Simeon Henry Pearce (later Randwick City's first Mayor), is one of the most significant heritage listed buildings in Randwick City.
+No changes to development controls are proposed. - To preserve heritage and the pedestrian experience on High Street, building setbacks that preserve public space are of importance. - Writtle Park on Arthur Street is opposite the HIA and provides important open space/recreation opportunities close to where people live and work.